rajeshvkothari/oom/Internal/Tick_Readme.md

 - **Tickbonap Server**
     ------------
-	These server is required for deploying tickclamp model.
+	This server is required for deploying the tickclamp model.

 	 - Create AWS VM in the Ohio region with name as follows use the following specifications and SSH it using putty by using cciPrivateKey: